mitsuba-renderer/drjit/docs/loops.rst

-Numerical software frequently involves iterative root-finding or optimization steps that present challenges during vectorization, especially when working with very "wide" backends (:cpp:class:`CUDAArray` and :cpp:class:`LLVMArray`) processing millions of entries at once.
+Numerical software frequently involves iterative root-finding or optimization steps that present challenges during vectorization, especially when working with backends processing millions of entries at once.
 This section presents Enoki's facilities for recording loops *symbolically* to considerably improve performance in many such situations.
+You can skip this section if you are not using JIT-compiled types (i.e., :cpp:class:`CUDAArray` or :cpp:class:`LLVMArray`)

 Motivation
 ----------